mostafaghonem/recon/README.md

     ```

     - **NOTE:** all these variables will only be consumed via `docker-compose.yml` file and will not affect the code.
+    - `BASE_URL` is the url which our node app is running
     - `PORT` is the port which app will be running on via `docker-compose up` **(this value can be changed as you want)**
     - `DB_PORT` is the port will be exposed to your `localhost` incase you want to connect to db vai any tool _eg. no sql booster_ **(this value can be changed as you want)**
     - Other variables is straight forward to conclude.